White Chili with Turkey

 - 1 tomato chopped, for serving

-Serve chili in a bowl, and top with cheese, sour cream, and remaining jalapeños.
-Garnish with avocado slices and tomatoes.
+- Serve chili in a bowl and top with cheese, sour cream, and remaining jalapeños.
+Garnish with guacamole and tomatoes.